Deeptanu2005/Pinned-Links-Manager/README.md

 Contributions are welcome!
 If you have any ideas for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request.

+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License

 This project is licensed under the [MIT License](LICENSE).